arnab20ghosh/iamarnabg/docs/experience.md

 ## TEAM LEAD AND PROJECT MANAGEMENT
 - Led a team of technical writers and a translator.
 - Maintained help-docs repositories and provided prompt updates to shareholders.
-- Created project plan and ensured its timely completion.
+- Created a project plan and ensured its timely completion.

-## INDIVIDUAL CONTRIBUTER
+## INDIVIDUAL CONTRIBUTOR
-- Worked with multiple scrum team and managed respective deliverables.
+- Worked with multiple scrum teams and managed respective deliverables.
 - Attended scrums, grooming sessions, and planning sessions to stay updated with the latest project status and planning.
 - Created and maintained tickets on JIRA and TFS for technical writing tasks.